Warp Drives and Closed Timelike Curves: Creating a closed timelike geodesic

 In this section, we demonstrate how the above method of performing a rest frame transition may be employed to write down a metric describing a spacetime containing a \emph{closed timelike geodesic}.
-To the authors' knowledge, this is the first explicit example of a spacetime metric which explicitly uses superluminal travel to create a closed timelike curve, and furthermore, the closed timelike curve we find is a geodesic, requiring no additional forms of propulsion.
+To the authors' knowledge, this is the first complete and well-defined example of a spacetime metric which \emph{explicitly} uses warp drives to create a closed timelike curve, and furthermore, the closed timelike curve we find is a geodesic, requiring no acceleration due to external forces, which would complicate the theoretical and mathematical analysis.

-The idea, as described in the introduction, is to have an observer start at rest in a reference frame $S$, travel in a superluminal warp drive of the form (\ref{Natario mod}), transition to a different reference frame $\hat{S}$, and then travel back to the starting point in a similar warp drive.
+The idea, as described in the introduction, is to have an observer start at rest in a reference frame $S$, travel in a superluminal warp drive of the form (\ref{Natario=000020mod}), transition to a different reference frame\footnote{We use $\hat{S}$ here, instead of $S'$ as in the introduction, to facilitate more concise notation of related parameters.} $\hat{S}$, and then travel back to the starting point in a similar warp drive.
 It will turn out that if the two warp drives move fast enough, this will result in the observer finishing the journey at a point in the causal past of their departure.

-First, we introduce a generic spacetime (which we suggestively call $M_{CTC}$) containing two warp drives that take an observer on a journey to and from rest at a given spatial point in $S$, which we shall take to be $(x,y,z)=(0,0,0)$.
+First, we introduce a generic spacetime, which we suggestively call $M_{CTC}$, containing two warp drives that take an observer on a journey to and from rest at a given spatial point in $S$, which we shall take to be $(x,y,z)=(0,0,0)$.
 For the return journey, we shall need to define a warp drive in the Lorentz-boosted frame $\hat{S}$, which moves at speed $u$ along the $z$ axis with respect to $S$.
 We thus take the metric